-Three continuing calibration standards were analyzed at 10-injections interval.
-It was carried out on 04-22-23 bracketing the analyses of samples and all the QC samples.
+Two continuing calibration standards were analyzed at 10-injections interval.
+It was carried out on 10-10-23 bracketing the analyses of samples and all the QC samples.
 Percent difference between initial calibration average response factors and the response factors calculated for each DRO group from continuing calibrations were less than 20%.

 4.9.4.
-Quality Control samples consisted of one method blank and one set of LCS/LCSD.
-No sample was designated for MS/MSD.
-Percent recoveries (%R) of LCS/LCSD were within the QAPP established QC limits.
+Quality Control samples consisted of one method blank, one set of LCS/LCSD and MS/MSD.
+Sample TMW63102023 was designated to be spiked as MS/MSD.
+Percent recoveries (%R) of LCS/LCSD and MS/MSD were within the QAPP established QC limits.
 Raw data for both un-spiked sample and spiked QC samples were matching the reported values.